JWCS/ML-CVtest2/README.txt

 Image2 folder contains some .jpg s of this algorithm applied to other photos.

-The wiki tap contains images at each of the stages for easy viewing for the original image.
+The wiki tab contains images at each of the stages, for the original image, for easy viewing.

 %Main
 %Editable values: threshold, itterations of expansion/thinning & pruning threshold = 130; %Sobel5 thresh 130, sobel3 thresh >20 <50, too long
 Error = true;